 - I talked to people at networking events, gave them my business card with my website URL on it and left handouts explaining what I did on the info table.
 I then emailed people with a follow-up message telling them again what I did and asking them to connect with me on Twitter and LinkedIn.

-- I put my business on Google Local (use to be called Places) so I would come up in local search results for admin services and support.
+- I put my business on Google Local (it used to be called Places) so I would come up in local search results for admin services and support.

-- I registered my site with a load of free national business directories
+- I registered my site with loads of free national business directories

-- I used Snagit to make a short video showing people how to use an Excel spreadsheet to break down their business expenses.
+- I used Snagit (Loom is now better and free) to make a short video showing people how to use an Excel spreadsheet to break down their business expenses.
 I added my website URL to the credits, posted it on YouTube and put the URL in the description as well so people could click to download the document from my site.
 The video is still up but now has the VA Handbook website link instead.

 - I wrote a few blog posts for local websites which linked back to my own site.
-This is called creating ‘Inbound Links’ which Google loves cos it makes you look popular.
+This is called creating ‘Inbound Links’ which Google loves because it makes you look popular.

-- I read everything I could about SEO, added the free Yeost plugin to my WordPress site and SEO’d the hell out of my blog posts and pages.
+- I read everything I could about SEO, added the free Yoast plugin to my WordPress site and SEO’d the hell out of my blog posts and pages.

 - I contacted people using the method in my guide and they came and checked out my site.